The role of assignment in defining and identifying causal effects in randomized trials: STUDY DESIGN DATA

-\paragraph{Simplifying assumptions:} We make several simplifying assumptions to focus on the essential elements needed to explain our arguments about the identifiability of different causal estimands.
-First, we focus on point treatments and assume that assignment and treatment are binary, even though our arguments readily generalize to treatment strategies that need to be sustained over time and cases where treatment assignment has multiple (finite) levels and the received treatment also has multiple (finite) levels, possibly including levels to which the probability of assignment in the trial is zero (e.g., when treatments are accessible by non-adherent trial participants that are not the ones examined in the trial).
-Second, we assume no losses to follow-up, even though the issues we discuss also apply to studies with incomplete follow-up or other reasons for censoring.
-Third, we do not consider effects of trial participation because our goal is learning about the population underlying the randomized trial; issues of generalizability and transportability of causal effects arise when using trials to learn about clinically relevant target populations \cite{dahabreh2019extending_eje, dahabreh2019identification}, but we defer the analysis of these issues for future work.
+\paragraph{Simplifying assumptions:} We make some additional simplifying assumptions to focus on essential points about the identifiability of different causal estimands.
+First, we assume no losses to follow-up, even though the issues we discuss also apply to studies with incomplete follow-up or other reasons for censoring.
+Second, we do not consider effects of trial participation because our goal is learning about the population underlying the randomized trial; issues of generalizability and transportability of causal effects arise when using trials to learn about clinically relevant target populations \cite{dahabreh2019extending_eje, dahabreh2019identification}, but we defer these issues to future work.
 Last, we assume positivity of the joint distribution of $(Z,X,A)$, such that the joint density $f(Z = z, X = x, A = a)>0$ for all $z,x,a$ values.
-This positivity condition is stronger than necessary for some of the identification results we provide below, but it does considerably simplify the presentation.
-We discuss identification under weaker positivity conditions in the Appendix.
+This positivity condition is stronger than necessary for many of the identification results we provide below, but it does considerably simplify the presentation.
+We discuss identification under weaker positivity conditions in the Appendix (Section 5).
+For instance, our results also apply when the probability of assignment to a particular treatment in the trial is zero (e.g., when non-adherent trial participants seek treatments that are different from the ones randomly assigned in the trial).